hotdogee/django-blast/README.md

   * Mouse over each row.
   * Changes the sorting column.
   * Filters the table using the search box.
+* Works on the latest versions of Chrome, Firefox, IE.

 Screenshots
 ===========